 The root, 3rd, 5th, and 7th are just as important as the 9th, 11th, and 13th.
 They’re all important.
 Even the root.
 They all can sound incredible.

 What chord tone does much of the first two choruses revolve around?
 What would Coltrane say about avoiding the root?
-(FYI, he’s playing the root if you didn’t catch that).
+(FYI, he’s playing the root a lot if you didn’t catch that).

 All chord tones can be used musically.